List of UK top-ten singles in 2023: Entries by artist

-The following table shows artists who have achieved two or more top 10 entries in 2023, including singles that reached their peak in 2022.
+The following table shows artists who achieved two or more top 10 entries in 2023, including singles that reached their peak in 2022.
 The figures include both main artists and featured artists, while appearances on ensemble charity records are also counted for each artist.
 The total number of weeks an artist spent in the top ten in 2023 is also shown.